robidasdavid/Demo-Viewer/README.md

 ## QUESTIONS

-If you have questions, DM **sneakyevil#1967** on discord, or join the discord server for this project at https://discord.gg/srWMCnD
+If you have questions, join the discord server for this project at https://discord.gg/srWMCnD